The Harsh Reality of Scoliosis

 By Theresa Shay

-When someone steps into the Scoliosis Wellness Journey, one major surprise is that their curvy, twisted spine has compromised so many places in the body.
+When someone steps into the Scoliosis Wellness Journey, they are often surprised to realize how many places in their body have been compromised by their curvy, twisted spine.
 One shoulder is lower.
 One hip juts forward.
 One side of the ribcage pokes out.
 The head tilts.
 A rib hump rises in the back.

 Asymmetry, everywhere you are willing to look.

 I stand in front of my mirror and stick out my tongue.
 Yes, even my tongue appears to have scoliosis.
-Amazing what you see when you decide to look.
+Amazing what you see when you look closely.

-The student new to addressing their scoliosis usually cannot see their asymmetry easily.
-The illusion of small-minded thinking with its tilt toward firm preferences means we see things not as they are but as we want them to be.
-To meet what is actually present, we must be willing to give “a long, loving look at the real.”
+The student new to addressing their curves often cannot see their asymmetry as easily as they can see it in another.
+The illusion of narrow-minded thinking with its tilt toward firm preferences means they see things not as they are but as they want them to be.
+To meet what is actually present, they must be willing to give “a long, loving look at the real.”
 This is how Jesuit theologian Walter Burghardt described contemplation.

-This invitation is an appropriate starting point for people interested in their scoliosis treatment.
+This invitation is a perfect starting point for people interested in engaging with their scoliosis treatment.

 As I show students how to see with fresh eyes, their asymmetries begin to take shape in the mind.
 The student steps away from the mirror.